gyrdym/ml_linalg/README.md

 is hidden from the library's users.
 You can create a [Float32Vector](https://github.com/gyrdym/linalg/blob/master/lib/src/vector/float32x4/float32x4_vector.dart) instance via [Vector](https://github.com/gyrdym/ml_linalg/blob/master/lib/vector.dart) factory (see examples below).

+The vector is absolutely immutable - there is no way to change once created instance.
+All vector operations lead to creation of a new vector instance (of course, if the operation is supposed to return `Vector`).

 #### Vector operations examples
 At the present moment most common vector operations are implemented: